top of page

 You can’t imagine someone today sitting down with a vision board and saying:

 “Dear Universe, I am now CEO of a multi-million-dollar company.
 I have a beautiful wife.
 Everything is going great.
 I’m winning in all areas of life.
-And… that’s a problem.”“ Please make my business collapse.
+And… that’s a problem.”
+“Please make my business collapse.
 Let my wife have an affair with my best friend.
 Afflict me with a disfiguring illness. #Blessed.”

 It’s absurd.
 But that’s exactly the kind of thing the mystics were willing to ask for.
-Because to them, what inflated the ego was dangerous.
-And what brought them low?That was the door to God.
+To them, what inflated the ego was dangerous.
+What brought them low?
+That was the door to God.

 How This Applies to Us